DavidAntliff/esp32-tsl2561-example/README.md

 This is an example application for the TAOS TSL2561 Light-to-Digital Converter device.

-It is written and tested for v2.1.1 and v3.0 of the [ESP-IDF](https://github.com/espressif/esp-idf) environment, using the xtensa-esp32-elf toolchain (gcc version 5.2.0).
+It is written and tested for v3.3 of the [ESP-IDF](https://github.com/espressif/esp-idf) environment, using the xtensa-esp32-elf toolchain (gcc version 5.2.0).

 Ensure that submodules are cloned: